gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >Dear Honourable Amanda Rishworth MP,
 >
 >I am an Australian Army veteran that served in Afghanistan & the Solomon Islands.
 For the last few months I've been trying to get assistance from the DVA for my service induced insomnia.
-I'm at my wits’ end trying to get support from the DVA.
+I'm at my wits' end trying to get support from the DVA.
 >
 >I have documented my communications with the DVA here -> https://gregology.net/2019/07/my-experience-with-the-australian-dva/
 >